 Flubby Is Not a Good Pet by J.E.
 Morris

 This very easy reader is about a cat named Flubby who, like most cats, does no tricks or other fun pet things.
-But in the end, he and Kami comfort each other in a loud thunderstorm.
+But in the end, he and his owner, Kami, comfort each other in a loud thunderstorm.
 Darling!

 I Think I Can by Karen S. Robbins, illustrated by Rachael Brunson